 - Housing & Neighborhood Zoning Workshop (English), February 6, 2016

 Relevant Plans and Studies

 In 2011, NYCEDC released the Sherman Creek Waterfront Esplanade Master Plan, a blueprint for creating waterfront public access and amenities along the Harlem River.
-The plan grew out of an extensive community planning process in which NYCEDC, DCP, and the Parks Department sought ideas and input from a wide array of neighborhood stakeholders.
+The plan grew out of an extensive community planning process in which NYCEDC, the Department of City Planning, and the Parks Department sought ideas and input from a wide array of neighborhood stakeholders.

-We strongly encourage you to review the recent editorial on the project by Council Member Rodríguez in the Manhattan Times.
+We strongly encourage you to review this editorial on the project by Council Member Rodríguez in the Manhattan Times.